vieirads/100DaysOfCode/r1-log.md

 ### R1D67
 Studied a bit of React.
 Create a app using the commands in terminal.
 There are a lot of files that I have no idea what they are intend for.
 But I will keep things slow and learn the aspects of it bit by bit.

+### R1D68
+Studied a bit more of react and learn how to create tags using functions and classes.
+I still have to find out how to put conditions when I click a button.